DualShock: DualSense

-The analog triggers now have a force feedback mechanism, allowing the controller to provide varying levels of resistance to the user depending on in-game actions.
+The DualSense supports vibrotactile haptic through voice coil actuators in the palm grips, and the analog triggers (dubbed "adaptive triggers") now have a force feedback mechanism provided by two DC rotary motors.
+The actuators enable games to provide varied feedback, such as feeling the wind and sand in a sandstorm.
+The adaptive triggers provide varying levels of resistance to the user depending on game actions.
 An example provided by Sony is being able to feel the tension of a bow string as the user pulls the trigger.